“Every individual should have the opportunity to participate fully in their community.”

 The Birthright Friends with Special Needs trip offers a memorable 10-day Israel experience.
 This customized program incorporates as many of the Birthright Israel core elements as are suitable for the group, resulting in a “magical, empowering experience”, in the words of one participant.

-Good, Old-fashioned Summer Fun!
+Good, Old-Fashioned Summer Fun!

 Every child deserves to experience the joy of summer camp.
-Trails of Summer Day Camp welcomes children with autism, developmental delays and mental health issues, ranging in age from 3 to 12 years old, and 13 plus, and have a 1:1 ratio of camper to staff.
+Trails of Summer Day Camp welcomes children with autism, developmental delays and mental health issues, ranging in age from 3 to 12 years old, and 13 plus, and have a 1:1 ratio of campers to staff.